Yellow-spotted monitor: Behavior

 Argus monitors are versatile predators and inhabits a large variety of biomes and habitats.
 They are primarily terrestrial, meaning they spend a great deal of time on the ground.
 This species is an avid digger and will dig large burrows or take over an already existing burrow, where they spend a sizable portion of their time.
 Despite this, they will eagerly forage in trees and in the water.
-These large lizards are quite fast and will run up to 100 m away to the nearest tree or burrow when they are chased.
+These large lizards are quite fast and will run up to 100 metres away to the nearest tree or burrow when they are chased.
 They are riparian in habits and as such, can usually be found around a permanent source of water.
 Argus monitors will often "tripod", raising up on their hind legs and supporting themselves with their tail.
 This unusual behavior is used to spot potential prey or enemies from a distance or when they are threatened.
 They exhibit this behavior regularly in captivity as well.
 This habit provides them a unique characteristic that separates them from most other monitors.

 Its prey consists of almost anything that it can overpower.
 This includes fish, crabs, small birds, rodents, insects and even other monitors.
 They hunt for prey by keying in on movement, chasing it down and overpowering it.
 In captivity, this monitor has been observed swinging rodent prey around rapidly by the tail in what appears to be an attempt to stun the animal, before biting at the prey's neck.
 Argus monitors frequently prey on the dwarf monitors that it shares its range with.
 Spiny-tailed goannas and Kimberley rock monitors are eaten regularly.
 Argus monitors have great senses, with smell being the most acute.
 Like all monitors, they have a forked tongue and a vomeronasal organ in the roof of its mouth.
 It uses this organ in the same manner as snakes and other monitor species do and can often be seen flicking their tongues in search of a meal.